ibm-cloud-docs/databases-for-mongodb/high-availability.md

 {{site.data.keyword.databases-for-mongodb_full}} is a managed cloud database service that is fully integrated into the {{site.data.keyword.cloud_notm}} ecosystem.
 The database, storage, and supporting infrastructure all run in {{site.data.keyword.cloud_notm}}.

 {{site.data.keyword.databases-for-mongodb}} provides replication, fail-over, and high-availability features to protect your databases and data from infrastructure maintenance, upgrades, and failures.

- If one data member becomes unreachable, your cluster continues to operate normally.
+Deployments have one node that is the primary and the other node as the secondary.
+Both nodes store a copy of your data.

 By contrast, application resilience and connection error handling are the responsibility of the application developer.